 Park City Area: One Destination, Two Resorts

 Riding the mountains is far from the only thing to do in this exciting mountain town.
-Watch the latest independent flicks at the annual Sundance Film Festival, which is next scheduled for late January 2017.
+Watch the latest independent flicks at the annual Sundance Film Festival, which is next scheduled for late January 2019.
 Park City's bustling nightlife is filled with concerts, jazz clubs, dancing, and film screenings, and you'll find over 100 restaurants and bars to choose from.
 Don't forget to stop at High West, the world's only ski-in distillery.
 And you don't even have to drive.
 The city's free bio-diesel bus system will get you where you need to go.
+Of course, the biggest whiskey aficionados will find a ride out to the Blue Star Ranch in the nearby town of Wanship, where the distillation magic occurs.

 Two Must-See Resorts:

-Park City Mountain: Ski the largest mega-resort in the U.S. at Park City Mountain Resort.
+Park City Mountain: Ski the largest mega-resort in the U.S. at Park City Mountain.
 In 2015, Vail Resorts merged two side-by-side Park City skiing spots — Park City and Canyons — in order to create the largest destination ski resort in the country with 7,300 skiable acres.

-The two resorts will be physically joined for the 2015-2016 season via the high-speed, two-way Quicksilver Gondola which will soar over Pine Cone Ridge, carrying skiers in eight-passenger cabins the 1.5 miles between Park City's Silverlode Lift and the Canyons's Flatiron Lift.
-Vail's $50 million transformation will also include other lift upgrades, the new 500-seat Miners Camp Restaurant, and other additions and renovations, making lift tickets well-worth the cost.
+The two resorts were then physically joined for the 2015-2016 season via the high-speed, two-way Quicksilver Gondola which soars over Pine Cone Ridge, carrying skiers in eight-passenger cabins the 1.5 miles between Park City's Silverlode Lift and the

 With 38 lifts, over 300 trails, and 14 bowls to explore, you'll never get bored.
 Pop a few tricks at the seven terrain parks or catch some air in the eight half-pipes (including six natural half-pipes and one super-pipe).